lastcoolnameleft/PCFReadingListDocDB/README.md

+# SpringBoot Application and Azure DocumenttDB for MongoDB Protocol
+DocumentDB databases can now be used as the data store for apps written for MongoDB.
+This means that by using existing drivers for MongoDB databases, your application written for MongoDB can now communicate with DocumentDB and use DocumentDB databases instead of MongoDB databases.
+In many cases, you can switch from using MongoDB to DocumentDB by simply changing a connection string.

+This is a SpringBoot application that uses Spring Data MongoDB to do CRUD operations on MongoDB.
+The same code base is used with both MongoDB and DocumentDB for MongoDB Protocol.

 ## Local
 Following are the instructions to run the app locally against a local MongoDB instance and against Azure DocumentDB for MongoDB protocol instance.
 1. Install Java and Maven